 The business model is based on payroll-facilitated lending for housing and home improvements, education and other consumption purposes.
 Through this process, employers deduct monthly loan payments from their employees’ pay slips and remit this directly to Select.
-This practice enables Select to offer its clients favourable interest rates relative to competitors.
+This practice enables Select to offer its clients favorable interest rates relative to competitors.

 Competition is encouraged by Select.
 Where this is conducted in a friendly yet competitive environment it can be used to the advantage of both lenders and clients.
 This is particularly relevant where the client’s debt history is analysed as part of the approval process.
 The use of credit bureaus to provide more responsible lending are advocated and used where available.